joostice/constitution/joostice-constitution.md

 - (6) The expulsion or suspension does not take effect:

-	-(a) until the expiration of the period within which the member is entitled to appeal against the resolution concerned, or
+	- (a) until the expiration of the period within which the member is entitled to appeal against the resolution concerned, or
 	- (b) if within that period the member exercises the right of appeal, unless and until the association confirms the resolution under clause 13, whichever is the later.

 #### 13. Right of appeal of disciplined member